timothynorman/timothynorman.github.io/content/posts/my-first-post.md

 ---

 # Hello World!
 This is my first attempt at making an online portfolio using a static site-generator.
-This site will act as a respository of my "Lessons Learned" while studying computer programming so that I (and possibly anyone else who stumbles in) can benefit from what I've struggled to figure out already.
+This site will act as a repository of my "Lessons Learned" while studying computer programming so that I (and possibly anyone else who stumbles in) can benefit from what I've struggled to figure out already.
 I will also showcase some projects or coding problems.

 Let's see how well it works!

 ## To Do
-- [x] Set up the themeing.
+- [x] Set up the theming.
 - [ ] Customize the theme and boilerplate material.
 - [ ] Redirect from my domain name.
 - [ ] Actually generate some content.